 Seniors have a lot to offer, whether they are two-legged or four.
-Put them together and you have loving companions.
+Put them together and you have a winning combination!
 There are great advantages to adopting an older pet but those advantages are magnified for senior adults who really don't need the excessive energy and unintended destructive behavior of a younger pet.

 "I want a puppy!
 I want a kitty!"
 We hear this daily.
 Everyone loves a cute, clumsy puppy and a soft, warm kitten.
 But we also know that puppies aren't housetrained, they chew, they jump, they demand activity and can become destructive when bored.
 Kittens are nocturnal, often keeping their owners up at night while they play and scratch every piece of furniture in sight.
 Many adopters do not expect the time committment and responsibilities involved in adopting a younger pet.
 This is why we try to encourage the adoption of our adult pets, and offer a program to seniors who are willing to adopt one of our seniors!
 When you adopt an adult pet they are usually more mellow and fully grown.
 As one of our fosters recently said after fostering an 11-year-old Terrier, "I have learned more from her than from any other dog I have ever owned."
 There is something truly special about rescuing a senior pet...
 It is a gratitude and a depth of relationship that it is hard to describe.

-Believing that the companionship of an animal adds greatly to quality of life, we have developed our Seniors for Seniors Program through which senior adults (55 years or older) can adopt our senior dogs and cats (5 years or older) for half their stated donation fee.
+Believing that the companionship of an animal adds greatly to quality of life, we have developed our Seniors for Seniors Program through which senior adults (55 years or older) can adopt certain of our senior dogs and cats (5 years or older) for a discounted fee.

 Top 10 Reasons For Adopting A Senior